yanganto/near-staking-knd/docs/run-main-test-shard.md

 ---

-Create a new file called `kuutamod.nix` next to your `configuration.nix` in `/etc/nixos/`.
+Create a new file called `kneard.nix` next to your `configuration.nix` in `/etc/nixos/`.
-If your NixOS configuration is managed via a git repository, do not forget to run `git add kuutamod.nix`.
+If your NixOS configuration is managed via a git repository, do not forget to run `git add kneard.nix`.

-Add the following configuration to the `/etc/nixos/kuutamod.nix` file:
+Add the following configuration to the `/etc/nixos/kneard.nix` file:

 ```nix
 {